KDE/documentation-docs-kdenlive-org/more_information/get_involved/rst_template.rst

    :align: make it possible that you have text on the right site of the figure
    :with: restrict the figure size
    :figwith: the caption get a line break after 250px
-   :alt: leave it empty or delete it.
-Do not use as it creates unnecessary translation work.
+   :alt: Do not use as it creates unnecessary translation work.

 .. figure:: /images/getting_started/kdenlive_add_last_clip.webp
    :align: left